Jeff-Bouchard/skywire-deployment/README.md

 ### Redis
 * address-resolver
+* transport-discovery
 * network-monitor
 * dmsg-discovery
+* service-discovery

+#### Redis setup

+Redis setup simply entails installing redis and starting the service.

 ### Postgres
 * transport-discovery
 * route-finder
 * service-discovery

-#### DB Setup
+#### Postgres DB Setup

 Some services use postgresql.

-Run postgresql, make a database with UTF-8 character-set
+The database setup is included in this document for each service which requires it.

+As a brief overview of the process, one must run postgresql, and make a database with UTF-8 character-set.
+The name of the database is inconsequential.
+The database name as well as the postgres credentials are specified via environmental variables

-Pass the database, user, and password as envs
+__Pass the database, user, and password as envs__
 ```
 export PG_USER=username
 export PG_PASSWORD=pass
 export PG_DATABASE=sampledb
 ```

-Specify the postgres host and port via flags
+__Specify the postgres host and port via flags__
 ```
 route-finder --pg-host localhost --pg-port 5432
 ```

-All tables created automatically.
+__All tables are created automatically.__

 ## Required Services